TEZv/freeCodeCamp-Projects/README.md

 ::      :Soooo, the work was organized by these as follows:      ::
 # Tasks
 Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.
 Fulfill the below user stories and get all of the tests to pass.
-Give it my personal style.
+Give it my own personal style:).

 # User Stories
 [x] User Story #1: I can see a wrapper element with a corresponding id="quote-box".